You need insulin to control your diabetes. But there are a few decisions you and your doctor still need to make, including how you take that insulin.

-Insulin delivery options include pens, syringes, pumps, jet injectors, and even an inhaler.
+The options include pens, syringes, pumps, jet injectors, and an inhaler.

 Choosing an Insulin Delivery System

-"Very often the choice is determined by what their insurance will pay for," says Vivian Fonseca, MD, professor of medicine at Tulane University School of Medicine.
+People often make their choice based on what their health insurance will cover, says Vivian Fonseca, MD, professor of medicine at Tulane University School of Medicine.

-Aside from your insurance coverage, your choice should be based on which insulin delivery system you feel most comfortable with, Fonseca says.
+Aside from your insurance coverage, your choice should be based on which system you feel most comfortable with, Fonseca says.

 "There are people who handle syringes better than others," he says.
 "And while many do well with pumps, some patients either don't like them or don't manage to use them effectively."

-You use an insulin syringe to inject insulin into your bloodstream with a very fine needle.
+You use one of these to inject insulin into your body with a very fine needle.

 Flexibility.
 You can choose from different types of needles and syringes.
 You can also use them with just about any kind of insulin.

 Cost savings.
-Syringes cost about $10 to $15 for a box of 100 syringes, and they're more likely than other delivery systems to be covered by your insurance.
+A box of 100 syringes costs about $10 to $15.
+They’re also more likely than other delivery systems to be covered by your insurance.

 Time.
 "The real problem with the syringe is the amount of steps you have to take," Fonseca says.
 Before injecting you need to fill the syringe with air, attach the needle, and draw the correct dose of insulin into the syringe.

 Dosing mistakes.
 "The syringe is totally manual, and it possibly leads to more errors," Fonseca says.
-It's up to you to make sure you're injecting the right dose.
+It's up to you to make sure you inject the right dose.